dpmaddalena/dpmaddalena.github.com/_posts/2019-08-11-mirologia.md

 A song for the dead, from the Deep Mani

-*Mani is the barren and lonely landscape at the southwestern tip of the middle leg of the Peloponnesus, Greece's western peninsula, and the setting for [Isolation](http://www.imby.net/20190811/isolation).
+*Mani is the barren and lonely landscape at the southwestern tip of the middle leg of the Peloponnesus, Greece's great peninsula, and the setting for [Isolation](http://www.imby.net/20190811/isolation).
 This second novelette in the [Abrasion](http://www.imby.net/20170525/abrasion) series explores our need for human connection and the unique reasons why, for a couple of characters who share the stage at a critical moment in history, this need goes painfully unmet.*